 We have developed a family of monoclonal antibodies that have the same specificity based on complementarity determining region (“CDR”) sequence homology.
 Our lead product is a humanized monoclonal antibody (our “mAb” or “SIWA 318H”).
-It targets a SIWA-identified, naturally-occurring cell surface marker on SCs (our “SIWA Marker”), which cells are thereby destroyed and removed through normal processes.
+It targets a SIWA-identified, naturally-occurring cell surface marker (our “SIWA Marker”) on both cancer cells and senescent cells (“SCs”), which cells are thereby destroyed and removed through normal processes.
 Our family of antibodies includes SIWA 318M, a murine homolog that we used in our early in vitro and in vivo studies.

 SIWA has conducted several in vivo preclinical studies. which have shown that using SIWA 318 over a short period of time has been able to statistically significantly:

 - Reduce senescent cells as measured by p16INK4a

 - Increase muscle mass in a naturally aged mouse model

 - Inhibit metastatic lung foci in a 4T1 breast cancer model